Dealing with Peer Pressure: Helping Your Child Navigate Friendships

 Open Communication is Key When Dealing with Peer Pressure

-Talking to your child is crucial in dealing with peer pressure.
+Talking to your child is crucial when dealing with peer pressure.
 Make sure your child knows they can come to you with any problem.

 Ask open-ended questions: Such as “What did you do with your friends today?” or “How do you feel about the kids in your class?” instead of asking yes or no questions.